stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > Cardano (ADA) core of fungibility - [48.03](https://youtu.be/wnVupMQtjp4?t=2883) - **Stephen Rowan*

 > I suppose that ADA is the core of fungibility and Governance - but NFT-DAO does not need to be completely dependent on one chain commercially.
-For example blockchain are being specfically built for the archiving space which could interface through any number of chains depending on Governance and fungibility preferences.
+For example blockchains are being specfically built for the archiving space which could interface through any number of chains depending on Governance and fungibility preferences.

 Reference :

 https://www.archangel.ac.uk/

+### Storage research - [48.44](https://youtu.be/wnVupMQtjp4?t=2924) - **Dan Verowski**